Frequently Asked Questions

 Is this a Christian group in the UK?

+Yes!
 We're in the UK and we believe that Jesus Christ is the Divine Logos, the second person of the Trinity.
-But our community aims to dig much deeper into the role which story and myth can play within our own lives than a Christian group might.
-Jesus of Nazareth himself used story, we've simply forgotten how narrative applies to our own lives.
-There is a deep meaning crisis tearing through our society, and long established traditions have not been able to speak into this to alleviate the emptiness so many people feel.
+Our community aims to dig much deeper into the role which story and myth can play within our own lives than what a Christian group might be expected to.
+Christ himself used story, we've simply forgotten how narrative applies to our own lives.
+There is a deep meaning crisis tearing through our society, and we're aiming to speak into this to alleviate the emptiness so many people feel.
 Neither Oliver or Ryan (the guys behind our project) grew up attending church or practicising the Christian faith.
 As such, we know that Disciples of the Divine Logos presents a unique way to approach the Christ story.
-Both Oliver and Ryan are Christians in the Church of England, but this community was set up for a broader audience.
+Both Oliver and Ryan are traditionalist Anglo-Catholics in the Church of England - and we have Catholics, Orthodox and people exploring faith among our members.
+This community is not a church, nor a replacement to your local church and her sacraments.
+It's simply a community - set up for like-minded people.

-What's with these images of dragons and wizard monks?
+What's with these images of dragons and medieval people?
 Is this some kind of cosplay?

 No. We host narrative sense-making days where we unpack ancients stories and mythic archetypes from within the Christian vision over an immersive day.
 No one dresses up, these images just help to paint a picture.
 Before the modern age people existed in a world where stories directly impacted their own lives and told one where to go next.
 An ammonite fossil was not a chunk of rock but a snakestone, informing one how evil can be overcome by the prayers of a man or woman filled with the Divine.